 Push-ups provide a great full body workout by targeting and strengthening a large number of major muscles in your body, especially in the chest, arms and core, while at the same time training your muscles to work together more effectively.
 This is why they are a staple exercise is any bodyweight workout, including military training protocols.

-If you’ve been doing only regular push-ups so far, we’ll help you take your push-up workout to the next level.
-The following routine is guaranteed to make your chest burn!
+If you’ve been doing only regular push-ups so far, we’ll help you take your push workout to the next level.
+The following routine consisting of a number of push up variations for your chest is guaranteed to make your chest burn!

 #1.
 Regular push-ups